Onimusha: Dawn of Dreams: Plot

 Upon reaching Kyoto the group takes one final rest to mourn Minokichi as well as talk about their plan.
 Tenkai also takes this time to reminiscence about his past.
-They enter Kyoto for the final showdown, now consumed in Genma energies while they sally forth, Roberto, Tenkai, and Ohatsu remain behind to face the resurrected Genma Triumvirate while Jubei settles things with Munenori after he ingested enough Genma Insects to possess the power of both the Genma and his Oni heritage.
+They enter Kyoto for the final showdown, now consumed in Genma energies while they sally forth.
+Roberto, Tenkai, and Ohatsu remain behind to face the resurrected Genma Triumvirate while Jubei settles things with Munenori after he ingested enough Genma Insects to possess the power of both the Genma and his Oni heritage.
 Soki reaches Hideyoshi, who reveals to possess the Genma Seed that would allow him to become the vessel to the Genmas' god.
-However, upon being defeated, a mortally wounded Hideyoshi is betrayed by Ophelia as she rips the Genma Seed out of him before she is destroyed by Lady Yodo, whose soul was sealed in the Mother Genma Tree as it attempts to consume everyone within its reach.
-Though the group save Yodo and Soki makes peace with his dying father, the group find that Munenori stole the Genma Seed during the commotion and resurrects the God of Light: The Genma Lord Fortinbras, who was previously resurrected by Nobunaga before being killed by Samanosuke decades earlier.
+Upon being defeated, however, a mortally wounded Hideyoshi is betrayed by Ophelia as she rips the Genma Seed out of him before she is destroyed by Lady Yodo, whose soul was sealed in the Mother Genma Tree as it attempts to consume everyone within its reach.
+Though the group saves Yodo and Soki makes peace with his dying father, the group finds that Munenori stole the Genma Seed during the commotion and resurrects the God of Light: the Genma Lord Fortinbras, who was previously resurrected by Nobunaga before being killed by Samanosuke decades earlier.
 Tenkai gives Soki his gauntlet, which contains the soul of another Genma Lord, to give Soki enough power to destroy Fortinbras before he is fully reborn.
-But the attempt fails as Fortinbras, killing Munenori when he attempts to assassinate him for power, is revealed to be the mysterious man in white.
-Refusing to bow before the omnipotent foe despite the odds, Soki manages to kill Fortinbras after a hard fought battle.
+The attempt fails as Fortinbras, killing Munenori when he attempts to assassinate him for power, is revealed to be the mysterious man in white.
+Refusing to bow before the omnipotent foe despite the odds, Soki manages to kill Fortinbras after a hard-fought battle.
 Afterwards, sensing that it is his destiny Soki slowly ascends into the Omen Star before Jubei awakens and persuades him to stop.
 Soki passes through an invisible barrier and Jubei desperately tries to awake the others.
-As Soki gets near the top he turns to Jubei and tells her that if the blossoms come back again the following year, to remember to think about him.
+As Soki gets near the top he turns to Jubei and tells her that if the blossoms come back again the following year, she will remember to think about him.
 Jubei cries out that she can't hear him and he disappears into the Omen Star, dying in the process.